Dunajec river castles: Wytrzyszczka – Tropsztyn Castle (reconstructed)

 Archaeological works were carried out in 1863 by a Nowy Sącz historian, Feliks Jan Szczęsny Morawski.
 In 1970, it was purchased by Andrzej Benesz, and Tropsztyn was reconstructed in 1993.
 Now the castle is open to visitors in July and August.
 According to legend, an Inca treasure is hidden somewhere in Tropsztyn, as its late 18th century owner, Sebastian Berzewiczy, went to Spanish Peru, where he married an Inca princess, and returned to Poland with the treasure.

 Rożnów – Rożnów Castle (reconstructed)

 Rożnów Castle, located 20 kilometers north of Nowy Sącz, consists of a medieval “upper castle” and Renaissance fortifications (“lower castle”).
 Its history dates back to the 13th century, when the Gryfita family built a watchtower.
 The castle itself was probably built in 1350–1370 by Piotr Rozen (Gryf coat of arms).
 It is oblong in shape, 44 meters by 20 meters.
-In 1426, the castle was purchased by one of the most famous Polish knights, Zawisza Czarny, and after his death, it belongdvto his sons.
+In 1426, the castle was purchased by one of the most famous Polish knights, Zawisza Czarny, and after his death, it belonged to his sons.
 In the late 15th century, Rożnów passed to the Wydźga family, and later, to the Tarnowski family.